filipinezul/array-sorting-algorithms/README.md

 The Merge sort algorithm sorts the array in ascending order

-THe algorithm is implemented in C
+The algorithm is implemented in C